fut-infrastructure/implementation-guide/pages/_includes/ehealth-organization-intro.md

 For SSL supplier organizations not maintained by the SOR or STS-ORG registries, it is possible to manually create and maintain these organizations.

 ### Identifiers
 Organizations are imported into the eHealth infrastructure from SOR and STS-ORG.
 This means that organisations can have different identifiers depending on the source system.
-For some organisations (for instance SSL suppliers), organizations can use a business registration number (CVR number) as identifier.
+For some organisations (for instance SSL suppliers), organizations can use an SSL Identifier as identifier.

 * SOR-ID: "urn:oid:1.2.208.176.1.1"
 * KOMBIT STS-ORG-ID: "https://www.kombit.dk/sts/organisation"